 We have to understand these movements for what each of them is—and not all of them are “Nazis.”
 Better differentiation will guard against an inflationary use of the term “Nazi,” and—even more importantly—against missing an enemy because our radar screens are too small.

 The radical Left’s selective blindness appears even graver when it comes to the relation of fascism to the German state.
-Even the state’s constitutional protection of neo-Nazi murderers in the NSU (National Socialist Underground) has not prompted any radical Left campaign appropriate to the task.
+Even state and law enforcement support of neo-Nazi murderers in the NSU (National Socialist Underground) has not prompted any radical Left campaign appropriate to the task.

 And the issue of support of Banderist[ii] and neo-Nazi militias in Ukraine, which is openly practiced by every bourgeois political party of the German Federal Republic, has barely been broached.